How to mount and use a Block Storage volume

 brew install rsync.

-- On your local machine, use nano create a file called
+On your local machine, use nano to create a file called

 Enter the text